draxnor/FirstWebScarping/README.md

-# FirstWebScarping
+# MoreleNetGPUScrapper
-Webscrapping microproject using Python, BeautifulSoup package.
+Webscrapping microproject using Python and BeautifulSoup package.

-Webscrapping morele.net online shop to get all graphic card offers.
+## Webscrapping morele.net online shop to get all graphic card offers.

 Find minimum prices for all graphic cards from RX (Radeon) and RTX (GeForce) lines.
 Save scrapped data to database to later analyze changes in graphics card prizes.